t3-oss/create-t3-app/www/src/pages/en/usage/tailwind.md

 ### Formatting

-Tailwind CSS classes can easily get a bit messy, so a formatter for the classes is a must have.
-[Tailwind CSS Prettier Plugin](https://github.com/tailwindlabs/prettier-plugin-tailwindcss) sorts the classes in the [recommended order](https://tailwindcss.com/blog/automatic-class-sorting-with-prettier#how-classes-are-sorted) so that the classes match the outputted css bundle.
+Tailwind CSS classes can easily get a bit messy, so a plugin for formatting the classes is a must-have.
+[Tailwind CSS Prettier Plugin](https://github.com/tailwindlabs/prettier-plugin-tailwindcss) sorts the classes in the [recommended order](https://tailwindcss.com/blog/automatic-class-sorting-with-prettier#how-classes-are-sorted) so that the classes match the outputted CSS bundle.
 When selecting Tailwind in the CLI, we will install and configure this for you.

 ### Conditionally Applying Classes